David and Cheryl Morley Internship Award

 - Lead to increased employability in your field of interest.

-Two letters of recommendation from IU Bloomington faculty are required and should be submitted to LAMP@indiana.edu directly by the recommenders.
-The faculty recommenders should be familiar with your interest in poverty and not-for-profit work.
+One letter of recommendation from IU Bloomington faculty is required and should be submitted to LAMP@indiana.edu directly by the recommender.
+The faculty recommender should be familiar with your interest in poverty and not-for-profit work.

 Learn More and Apply